csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 ## The labels

-When I used to use a physical board, we had different coloured index cards to represent different types of card.
+When I used to use a physical board, we had different coloured index cards to represent different types of task.
 Yellow index cards represented features or additions, pink represented bugs, and blue represented (Dev)Ops work.

 Trello’s cards are all the same colour, but they do have six different coloured